Navigating Money Struggles The Unscripted Way

 I started affirming for more money and a better relationship with it.

-I started laying the money in my purse out infront of me and looking at it.
 I allowed those inevitable thoughts of “this is not nearly enough” to flow unheeded and unjudged, I allowed the thoughts of “how the hell am I going to make more?
-Why do I keep failing” to tear across my chest and I just kept breathing.
+Why do I keep failing?” to tear across my chest and churn in my stomach.

 Why?

-Because they were my real feelings, my real predictions of the world right now and eventhough they hurt and I was accustomed to them triggering me….
 In that state of calm I realised that even triggered, even screaming and having a tantrum, none of that would change the money before me and all the things I still had to do.

 What it would change was my ability to allow money in; after all, how can I allow myself to receive something I was actively vilifying?
+Actively cursing and in many ways avoiding?

 So I work on this daily, because I know that the kind of relationship I want to have with the wealthy side of me, needs me to practice feeling safe, supported and loved, even if I only have ten cents and the thing I need costs five dollars.